FallowWing/modExamples/README.md

 Paraphore mods are .txt files written in the Haxe language.

-Start by peeking at modText.txt to see the most basic possible mod structure.
+Start by peeking at baseExample.txt to see the most basic possible mod structure.

 Peek at silverwing7z.txt to check out a fan-made mod with its own custom art, by silverwing7z!